Web Buckling and Web Crippling in Steel Beams: Complete Design Guide

 Concentrated Load Dispersion: 1:2.5 Model and Effective Bearing Length

-The load dispersion model is the geometric simplification used in all codes to convert the localised contact force at the flange surface into a distributed bearing stress on the web at the toe of the fillet (the critical cross-section for web crippling).
-The principle is that the load spreads through the flange and root radius at a slope of 1 horizontal : 2.5 vertical (1:2.5 dispersion), giving an effective bearing length at the web toe that is larger than the stiff bearing length $b_1$ at the flange surface.
+The load dispersion model converts the localised contact force at the flange surface into a distributed bearing stress on the web at the toe of the fillet.
+The load spreads through the flange and root radius at a slope of 1 horizontal : 2.5 vertical, giving an effective bearing length at the web toe that is larger than the stiff bearing length $b_1$.

 Effective Bearing Length at Web Toe of Fillet